-Mainz, capital of the Land of Rhineland-Palatinate and an old university town, lies on the left bank of the Rhine opposite the mouth of the River Main (hence its name).
-One of the oldest cities in Europe, archaeological excavations have shown Mainz can trace its roots back to the 1st century AD when the Romans built a fortress here.
-Nestled in the fertile Mainz Basin, it's the most northerly part of the Upper Rhine plain and is known the world over as Gutenberg's city, where the first movable metal type printing press was created, and remains a hub for some of Germany's oldest publishing houses.
+Mainz, capital of the Land of Rhineland-Palatinate and an old university town, lies on the left bank of the Rhine, opposite the mouth of the River Main (hence its name).
+One of the oldest cities in Europe, Mainz can trace its roots back to the 1st century AD, when the Romans built a fortress here.
+Mainz is known the world over as Gutenberg's city, where the first movable metal type printing press was created, and it remains a hub for some of Germany's oldest publishing houses.
 The city also has a rich cultural history, and is home to a number of internationally-renowned festivals, including Fassnacht, a 19th-century carnival that draws crowds of up to half a million spectators.

 See also: Where to Stay in Mainz

 1 St. Stephen's Church

 The 14th-century Gothic church of St. Stephen (Stephanskirche) can trace its roots as far back as AD 990, when a church was ordered built here by the leaders of the Holy Roman Empire.
 After major damage during WWII, it was rebuilt exactly as it was, but the windows had been irreparably damaged.
 Artist Marc Chagall designed the replacements, a series of nine tall stained glass windows representing scenes from the Old Testament.
 The predominantly blue glass bathes the light sandstone walls in soft color.
 Begun in 1973, the windows were completed in 1985, only months before Chagall's death at age 98.
 Other notable features of the interior are its 13th-century altar table and a large early 16th-century tabernacle.

 Address: Weißgasse 12, 55116 Mainz

 2 Mainz Cathedral